Program and Course Offerings / Registration / Delivery Methods

 Is there a chance my course could be cancelled?

 In the event that a course is cancelled, diligent effort will be made to contact students prior to the beginning of the course.
+You will be notified by email, so please ensure you keep your personal information up to date.
 We will provide students with course options available, or a full refund.
 Refunds take approximately 4-6 weeks to process and are sent in the form of a cheque, to the address on file or will be issued to the credit card used during registration.

 How can I receive a refund for my course?